nodezeroat/project-athena/Curriculum/Module 04 - Web Security/lectures/lecture_3_client_side.md

 1. Here we can see the user issuing a request to view <http://nathanhauk.com>, a malicious website hosted by the attacker.

-1. When the server receives this request, it serves a page that contains a form designated to <http://slack.com/fakevotingservice> which allows you to vote on your favorite way to spell the word “grey”.
+1. When the server receives this request, it serves a page that contains a form designated to <http://slack.com/fakevotingservice> which allows you to vote on your favorite way to spell the word "grey".

 1. When the user receives the response, their browser interprets the HTML and automatically issues the request with the session tokens that belong to that origin.
-(The browser automatically issues a request with the user’s cookies to the voting service)
+(The browser automatically issues a request with the user's cookies to the voting service)

-1. The server receives the victim’s state changing request, processes it and updates the state on the server accordingly.
+1. The server receives the victim's state changing request, processes it and updates the state on the server accordingly.

 > Find another example at: <https://portswigger.net/web-security/csrf#how-does-csrf-work>